 You can obviously customize the module like you would customize any other Joomla module, with various options related to the tags themselves, and to the normal module parameters.

-Again, each tag displayed by the module here has a direct link to content which is tagged with the same keyword, or tag phrase.
+Again, each tag displayed by the module here has a direct link to content that is tagged with the same keyword or tag phrase.
+By clicking on the tag name, you will be taken to all the tagged items.

 3. A menu item with tagged content

-The third and very convenient way to display your tagged content is by creating a menu item which links directly to your created tags.
+The third and very convenient way to display your tagged content is by creating a menu item that links directly to your created tags.

 Since as we said before, we are trying to organize our content in such a way that we keep our users on the site, we can then guide our users via a menu item linked directly to our tags.